crowding/nseval/README.md

 ### What `nse` doesn't do

-`nse` doesn't implement quasiquotation or hygeinic macros or DSLs or interactive debugging.
-But it is intended to be a solid foundation to build those kinds of facilities on!
+`nse` doesn't implement quasiquotation or hygeinic macros or code coverage or DSLs or interactive debugging.
+But it is intended to be a solid foundation to build those kinds of tools on!

 `nse` doesn't introduce any fancy syntax -- the only nonstandard evaluation in its own interface is name lookup and quoting, and